TargetHolding/pyspark-cassandra/README.md

 ### pyspark_cassandra.CassandraRDD

-A `CassandraRDD` is equally very similar to a regular `RDD` in pyspark.
+A `CassandraRDD` is very similar to a regular `RDD` in pyspark.
+It is extended with the following methods:

 * ``select(*columns)``: Creates a CassandraRDD with the select clause applied.
 * ``where(clause, *args)``: Creates a CassandraRDD with a CQL where clause applied.
 The clause can contain ? markers with the arguments supplied as *args.
 * ``saveToCassandra(...)``: As above, but the keyspace and/or table __may__ be omitted to save to the same keyspace and/or table.

 Examples